synarete/silofs/README.md

 Silofs (Stored In Large Objects File System) is an end-to-end encrypted user-space file-system (FUSE) designed for simple, secure archiving.
-It lets you use a normal Linux mount point to store files and directories as encrypted, self-contained blobs, keeping your data portable and independent of any particular storage system or cloud provider.
+It lets you use a normal Linux mount point to store files and directories as encrypted, self-contained blobs, keeping your private data portable and independent of any particular storage system or cloud provider.

 By storing data as self-contained blobs, Silofs eliminates the need for staging directories, proprietary back-ends, or vendor-locked tools.